U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 West Texas A&M University, a member of The Texas A&M University System, is the northernmost senior institution of higher learning in the state.
 Its location in the Texas Panhandle makes it one of the most accessible and affordable universities in the five-state region.
-Traditionally recognized for excellence in agriculture, business, teacher preparation, music and nursing, WTAMU offers more than 61 undergraduate and 45 graduate degree programs, including a Ph.D. in agriculture, to over 7,800 students.
-The University is also a leader in distance education, offering individual classes and three undergraduate and two master's degree programs that can be completed totally online.
+Traditionally recognized for excellence in agriculture, business, teacher preparation, music and nursing, WTAMU offers more than 62 undergraduate and 41 graduate degree programs, including a Ph.D. in agriculture, to approximately 8,000 students.
+The University also is a leader in distance education, offering individual classes and six undergraduate and six master's degree programs that can be completed totally online.
 Satellite opportunities are also available, including courses taught at WTAMU's Amarillo Center.

 |School type||public, coed college|